Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 HISTORY

+Version 5:
+-German version by Gerri, proof read by jastey
+-one crossmod banter added with Brage's Redemption.
+-SoD: Added more randomness to how Grey is chosen in Thrix's game.
+-7th party member mode: will be removed correctly in case Grey rejoins via PID and kicked out completely directly after.
+-Compatibility with Transitions Mod added.

 Version 4:
 -Angel's item file structure fixes: Verified all the item files with DLTCEP and fixed the ones with inconsistencies, also made sure all magical weapons had an enchantment value set.
 -Compatibility with Tweaks Anthology "Allow Taerom to Make Additional Ankheg Armors": Option to forge Grey's Ankheg armor should be available if tweak is installed, too.